LiveView Server System Configuration

 When deploying a LiveView application from the command line, you can specify an alternate location for the lv-systemdata directory by means of the liveview.systemdata.directory system property.

 Remember that the node directory is removed from disk when you run an epadmin remove node command.
-If you leave the H2 database in its default location, it is lost when the node is removed.
+If you leave the SQLite database in its default location, it is lost when the node is removed.
 Any alert rules you made while the LiveView server was running are lost unless you save these artifacts outside of the node directory.

 liveview.systemdata.directory

-Specify an alternate location for the contents of the lv-systemdata directory, which is primarily the H2 database file.
+Specify an alternate location for the contents of the lv-systemdata directory, which is primarily the SQLite database file.
 Use a full, absolute path or a relative path.
 Remember that a full path must be valid on any QA, staging, and/or production servers as well as your development machine.
 Relative paths are relative to the top of the current node directory.
 Thus, a setting of ../lvdata places the lvdata directory parallel to the node directory, where it will survive the node directory's removal.

 System Property Configuration File Example